ztgrace/sticky_keys_hunter/README.md

 1. Linux host running an X server
 2. The following packages: xdotool imagemagick rdesktop
     3. Debian/Ubuntu/Kali install: `apt-get install xdotool imagemagick rdesktop`
+3. Screen cannot be locked during this process or all of the screenshots will turn out black

 ## Usage